EseOkonofua/React-Dueler/README.md

 # The assets
 The images I used for the enemies are all from the free and awesome website [Game-icons.net](http://game-icons.net/) and the music I used was freely distributed online by the creator.

+ Play the game at: https://reactdueler.herokuapp.com/ *might take a while to bootup*